angelo-granieri/quarkus-payments-example/README.md

+# quarkus-payments-example
-# Quarkus DAT/CSV Serialization and Validation Service
+>  Quarkus DAT/CSV Serialization and Validation Service

 This project is a Quarkus-based service designed to handle the serialization and validation of DAT/CSV files.
 It saves valid records to a selected database.